FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 2. udon

-Udon is a noodle soup originating from Japan known for its thick, chewy wheat noodles and flavorful broth.
+Udon is a noodle soup originating from Japan known for its thick, chewy wheat noodles and umami broth.
 It has a history dating back to ancient times and is enjoyed for its comforting taste.
-The soup typically includes ingredients like dashi (a broth made from seaweed and bonito flakes), soy sauce, and mirin, providing a savory base.
+The soup typically includes ingredients like dashi (a broth made from seaweed and bonito flakes), soy sauce, and mirin, which provide the base.
 Toppings often include green onions, tempura, fish cakes, and mushrooms.

-The noodles are cooked separately until tender, then combined with the broth and toppings.
+The noodles are cooked separately until tender, then combined with the broth and toppings prior to serving.

 3. French onion